An Airbus A320 Air India plane flew with the landing gear taken off

 The case of 22 July, in which an Air India plane was involved, is suspicious, but real.
 The aircraft on the 676 Air India flight flew with the "brake" pulled.
 The pilots forgot to take off the landing gear after taking off from Kolkata.

-On board the Airbus A320 (VT-EXE), which operated the 676 flight on the Kolkata - Mumbai route, there were 99 passengers.
-There were no victims.
-Below is the thread of events.
+There were 320 passengers on board the Airbus A676 (VT-EXE), which operated flight 99 on the Kolkata - Mumbai route.
+There were no casualties.
+Below you have the thread of events.

 The plane flew with the landing gear taken off

-Immediately after taking off from Kolkata, pilots noticed that something was going on with the aircraft, but they did not realize where the problem was.
+Immediately after taking off from Kolkata, the pilots noticed that something was happening to the aircraft, but they did not realize where the problem was.
 They couldn't get her on the normal flight path.
-According to flightradar information 24, the maximum altitude reached on the Kolkata - Nagpur segment was 24000ft (slightly above 7000 meters), and the maximum flight speed was slightly above 300kts (approximately 550 kilometers / h).
+According to flightradar24, the maximum altitude reached on the Kolkata - Nagpur segment was 24000ft (just over 7000 meters), and the maximum flight speed was just over 300kts (about 550 kilometers / h).

 Arriving near Nagpur, the pilots decided to make an emergency landing because they did not have enough kerosene to reach Mumbai.
 In the landing process, the 2 pilots were aware that they were flying with the landing gear removed, which explains the low speed and high fuel consumption.